 This self-defense tip continues the subject of defending against a knife attack using everyday objects, which began with tip number 69, Everyday Objects as Improvised Weapons of Self-Defense: Rolled-up Magazine vs. Knife, Part I.

-In the tip number 69 you can see that a strong whack with a rolled-up magazine at even the serrated edge of a knife still leaves you with a usable improvised weapon.
-The video in this tip is about tactics of using a rolled-up magazine to defend yourself against a knife.
+In tip number 69 you can see that a strong whack with a rolled-up magazine at even the serrated edge of a knife still leaves you with a usable improvised weapon.
+The video in this tip is about tactics for using a rolled-up magazine to defend yourself against a knife.